som-matrix/som-matrix/README.md

 - 👋 Hi, I’m @som-matrix
-- 👀 I’m a Frontend Developer Intern
+- 👀 I’m a Frontend Developer
 - 🌱 I’m currently adding value to my code and training myself to be a better programmer
 - 💞️ I’m currently contributing to industry level projects.
 - 📫 How to reach me "swaroopsatya36@gmail.com"